-The Oklahoma Nine Essential Elements are subdivided into Performance Indicators of effective practice that represent all aspects of school operations (See Attachment 13).
-For those schools utilizing the OPT (detailed below), the Elements are embedded in and aligned with the school improvement plan.
-Priority and Focus Schools would be required to utilize OPT and Oklahoma's Nine Essential Elements Performance Indicators and Rubrics to develop a comprehensive plan to improve teaching and learning.
+The Oklahoma Nine Essential Elements are subdivided into 90-Performance Indicators of effective practice that represent all aspects of school operations (See Attachment 13).
+For those schools utilizing the WISE Online Planning ToolOPT (detailed below), the Elements are embedded in and aligned with the school improvement plan.
+Priority and Focus Schools would be required to utilize WISE OPT and Oklahoma's Nine Essential Elements Performance Indicators and Rubrics to develop a comprehensive plan to improve teaching and learning.

-Oklahoma's Online Planning Tool (OPT): OPT, formerly known as Ways to Improve School Effectiveness (WISE), developed by the Center on Innovation and Improvement, is an online planning tool for schools and is based on the Oklahoma Nine Essential Elements.
-OPT allows districts and schools to meet federal Title I requirements and LEA requirements.
-OPT is designed to help district and school staff identify which of the Nine Essential Elements performance indicators to assess, plan, and monitor.
+Ways to Improve School Effectiveness (WISE)Oklahoma's Online Planning Tool (OPT): Oklahoma's WISE ToolOPT, formerly known as Ways to Improve School Effectiveness (WISE), developed by the Center on Innovation and Improvement, is an online planning tool for schools and is based on the Oklahoma Nine Essential Elements.
+WISE OPT allows districts and schools to meet federal Title I requirements and LEA requirements.
+The WISE ToolOPT is designed to help district and school staff identify which of the Nine Essential Elements performance indicators to assess, plan, and monitor.

-Features of OPT include self-assessing district and school indicators; utilizing rapid improvement indicators; creating a school plan that meets federal Title I regulations; accessing WISE WaysTM to obtain research-based strategies for each Essential Element; receiving coaching comments; and monitoring progress toward full implementation of the plan.
+Features of the WISE ToolOPT include self-assessing district and school indicators; utilizing the 29-rapid improvement indicators; creating a school plan that meets federal Title I regulations; accessing WISE WaysTM to obtain research-based strategies for each Essential Element; receiving coaching comments; and monitoring progress toward full implementation of the plan.

-The State Superintendent's Master Teachers Project (MTP): MTP was dedicated to increasing the number of highly effective teachers in each region of the State by developing their knowledge of specific content and instructional strategies that support rigorous learning standards and performance-based assessments of OAS.
-The project grew teacher leaders in a number of ways:
+The State Superintendent's Master Teachers Project (MTP): MTP is was dedicated to increasing the number of highly effective teachers in each region of the State by developing their knowledge of specific content and instructional strategies that support rigorous learning standards and performance-based assessments of the CCSSOAS.
+The project grows grew teacher leaders in a number of ways:

-- Members attended an intensive 3-day summer institute where they receive training in researchbased instructional strategies and facilitation of professional development sessions.
-Training was provided by nationally-known presenters and the SEA's Curriculum Team. - Members conducted professional learning groups in their districts to deepen the content and pedagogical knowledge of instructional teams as they researched and discussed best practice and lessons learned, through collaboration.
-Instructional teams received this job-embedded professional development on a voluntary basis and shared their conclusions with their colleagues regularly. - Members received content-specific literature and teaching materials to add to their professional libraries. - Graduates of the two-year project were eligible to apply for membership in the Master Teachers Leadership Project.
+- Members attended an intensive 3-day summer institute where they receive training in research-based instructional strategies and facilitation of professional development sessions.
+Training is-was provided by nationally-known presenters and the SEA's Curriculum Team. - Members conducted professional learning groups in their districts to deepen the content and pedagogical knowledge of instructional teams as they researched and discussed best practice and lessons learned, through collaboration.
+Instructional teams received this job-embedded professional development on a voluntary basis and shared their conclusions with their colleagues regularly. - Members received content-specific literature and teaching materials to add to their professional libraries. - Graduates of the two-year project are-were eligible to apply for membership in the Master Teachers Leadership Project.
 Members designed, implemented, and collected efficacy data on school improvement projects in their home districts.

-MTP members in each region served as conference organizers and presenters at summer regional curriculum conferences sponsored by the SEA, developing their skills as teacher leaders in the process.
-Additional presenters were selected by the conference committees from proposals submitted to the SEA online.
+MTP members in each of the six regions served as conference organizers and presenters at summer regional curriculum conferences sponsored by the SEA, developing their skills as teacher leaders in the process.
+Additional presenters are were selected by the conference committees from proposals submitted to the SEA online.
 The Oklahoma PASSages Regional Curriculum Conferences provided opportunities for highly effective teachers to share their content knowledge and best practices.
 One-day conferences "for teachers, by teachers" offered sessions in mathematics, science, reading and language arts, social studies, fine arts, and world languages.
-Other sessions provided training in classroom management techniques, differentiating curriculum, working with generational poverty, incorporating strategies for ELs, and coteaching techniques for mainstreamed students with special needs.
-All sessions demonstrated a connection to raising students' measurable achievement.
+Other sessions provided training in classroom management techniques, differentiating curriculum, working with generational poverty, incorporating strategies for ELs, and co-teaching techniques for mainstreamed students with special needs.
+All sessions must demonstrated a connection to raising students' measurable achievement.
 Nationally-known keynote speakers focused on topics of interest to all educators.
-In 2011, keynoters addressed new state standards in English language arts and mathematics, supported by breakout sessions throughout the day.
+In 2011, keynoters addressed CCSSnew state standards in English language arts and mathematics, supported by CCSS-breakout sessions throughout the day.